Go to Student Resources for Turnitin

 Instructor Tips and Best Practices

-As the instructor, it is important to review the full originality report and not rely on the summary score alone, as some similarities may be based on a famous quote, a lengthy discipline-specific term or text, a publically available graphic or image, or other innocuous content.
+As the instructor, it is important to review the full originality report and not rely on the summary score alone, as some similarities may be based on a famous quote, a lengthy discipline-specific term or text, a publicly available graphic or image, or other innocuous content.

 Before students begin an assignment that uses Turnitin, you will want to clarify expectations about academic integrity.
 The TCU policy on academic integrity can be found in the student handbook.
 The TCU Library also provides information about citation tools and guidelines for various citation formats.